Erulathra/Erulathra/README.md

 ---

 <div style="text-align: justify">
-I am a student of computer science at Łódź University of Technology, specializing in video games.
+I am a student of computer science at Łódź University of Technology and Junior Programmer at Teyon.
 As a hobbyist, I create games in Unreal Engine and OpenGL.
 Additionally, I have a strong interest in artificial intelligence and rendering.
 My passion for gaming and technology motivates me to learn and explore new possibilities in the field.